-***Socks look gross with these shoes so if you wear these to the airport and don’t want to step on the nasty floor in bare feet then definitely pack some no-show socks. ***
+***Socks look gross with these shoes so if you wear them to the airport and don’t want to step on the nasty floor in bare feet then definitely pack some no-show socks. ***

-London and most of the UK are known for having rather damp weather.
+London, and most of the UK really, are known for having rather damp weather.

-It’s always smart to bring something nice to throw on, just in case the weather changes and it gets a bit chilly.
+It’s always smart to bring something nice to throw on, just in case the weather changes and it gets chilly.

 Chunky knits help keep you warm and toasty on those over-airconditioned, long-haul flights.